birdie1/victron/README.md

 More features will be added soon.

-### Supported/tested devices:
-Bluetooth:
-- Smart Shunt
-### Outputs
-- mqtt
-- syslog

 ## Ability of this repository
-The script only tested with python 3.7 and 3.8.
+The script is tested with python > 3.7
 ### Supported/tested devices:
 Bluetooth BLE:
 - Smart Shunt